Guacam-Ole/AwtrixSoccer/README.md

+__This is the old "ESPN"-Version.
+ESPN changed their html so it did not work anymore.
+As the main branch switched to FotMob instead this is just here fore historical purpouses__

 # SoccerUlanzi

 A tool that displays live soccer scores on external devices such as the **Ulanzi TC001** or any device with **AwTrix3** installed.